brigadecore/brigade/README.md

 - Point to MiniKube's Docker environment with `eval $(minikube docker-env)`
 - Run `make bootstrap build docker-build` to build the source
 - Install the Helm chart: `helm install -n brigade chart/brigade`

+Brigade is well-tested on Minikube and Azure Container Services.